- About the campaign

 If you find opening discussions about end of life difficult, the following conversation openers might help:

 Professor Mayur Lakhani CBE FRCP FRCGP is a practising GP and active appraiser in Leicestershire.
-He was Chairman of the Royal College of General Practitioners from 2004 to 2007.
+In 2007 he became the youngest ever Chairman of the Royal College of General Practitioners when he was elected at the age of 43.
 For two years, 2006 and 2007, he was in the Health Services Journal (HSJ) Top 50 most influential people.
-He was the youngest elected Chairman at the age of 43.
 He is the principal author of the landmark document 'The future direction of general practice: a roadmap', in which he first advocated the idea of federations.
 Since its formation in 2009, Professor Lakhani has been Chairman of the Dying Matters Coalition.

 - Dr Catherine Millington-Sanders